michaeldijk/breakingbadme/README.md

 | 7  | Trivia game?
 Drag/drop game to test user knowledge  | 3  | 3  |

 ![image](https://raw.githubusercontent.com/michaeldijk/breakingbadme/main/assets/readMeFiles/otherFiles/viabilityFeasibility.png)

+##### What can/could be covered?
+I decided I could cover all aspects of the site, as most of the options fell inside of the last bracket, or the second bracket, thus, allowing me to incorporate each topic/option.

 #### Scope Plane
 #### Structure Plane